Discover more about our holidays to Central Asia, a region once very much at the heart of the ancient Silk Road.

 Kazakhstan is the Central Asian state in which the Soviet past is most still evident in daily life.
 Many Kazakhs in urban areas have lost fluency in their native language and have little knowledge of Kazakh culture and history.

 Local writers, poets and other cultural figures were wiped out by the Soviets in an attempt to erase Kazakh identity.
-However, intellectuals are leading a revival and it is fashionable to wear traditional Kazakh costumes and play music Kazakh music.
+However, intellectuals are leading a revival and it is fashionable to wear traditional Kazakh costumes and play Kazakh music.

 Parks and statues commemorate national heroes such as Abylay-khan who led the resistance against foreign invaders in the pre-Soviet era.